Looking for interesting Dallas Cowboys prop bets

-When the Dallas Cowboys play the New England Patriots on Sunday, we’ll all be rooting for a Cowboys victory, but there is a way to add a little more spice to the game.
+When the Dallas Cowboys play the San Francisco 49ers on Sunday, we’ll all be rooting for a Cowboys victory, but there is a way to add a little more spice to the game.
 Prop bets!

 DraftKing Sportsbook has a dizzying array of interesting prop bets for the game, so we’ll take a look at a few to try and get an idea of how the game may go.